ctjacobs/pyqso/docs/source/introduction.rst

 -  Grey line plotter.

--  Filter out QSOs based on the callsign field (e.g. only display contacts with callsigns beginning with "M6").
+-  Filter QSOs based on callsign (e.g. only display contacts with callsigns beginning with "M6").

 -  Remove duplicate QSOs.

 -  Basic support for the `Hamlib <http://hamlib.sourceforge.net/>`_ library.

-The source code for PyQSO, written in Python (version 3.x), is available for download from the `GitHub repository <https://github.com/ctjacobs/pyqso>`_.
+The source code for PyQSO, written in `Python <https://www.python.org/>`_ (version 3.x), is available for download from the `GitHub repository <https://github.com/ctjacobs/pyqso>`_.

 Data storage model
 ------------------